Teacher Education Program: Student Teaching Handbook

 New York Institute of Technology's Student Teaching Handbook was developed for the purpose of informing teacher candidates, cooperating teachers, school administrators, university supervisors and professors of the policies and procedures of the Teacher Education department.
 When expectations, policies and procedures are made clear, all those involved with the Clinical Practice (Supervised Student Teaching) are able to perform to a higher standard of accomplishment and to excel in demonstrating knowledge, skills, and dispositions needed in teaching.

-We believe it is essential to outline the conceptual framework of the School of Interdisciplinary Studies and Education and the Mission Statement for Field Experiences and Clinical Practices.
+We believe it is essential to outline the conceptual framework of the Department of Teacher Education and the Mission Statement for Field Experiences and Clinical Practices.
 The conceptual framework is a statement of core values that shape policy and practice in the education unit of NYIT.

 Diversity: Our commitment to diversity is evident in all we do.
 Our candidates learn to recognize the individual needs of diverse P–12 student populations and to create and customize educational experiences necessary for success in the 21st century global environment.